 - Suicide is the 10th leading cause of death in the U.S. and the 2nd leading cause of death for individuals 10-34.
 (American Foundation for Suicide Prevention)

-- Mental Health was ranked the #1 health concern in Chippewa and Eau Claire counties in both the 2015 and 2018 Community Health Assessments.
+- Mental Health was ranked the #1 health concern in Chippewa and Eau Claire counties in the 2018 Community Health Assessment.

 What We Will Achieve